brian-mcclune-nnl/paper-scope-6/server/README.md

-# The DocHunt API
+# The Paper Scope 6 API

-The name is self-describing: this is the API backend for DocHunt.
+The name is self-describing: this is the API backend for Paper Scope 6.
 It is built using FastAPI, and  provides endpoints for intelligent document search.